BioDepot/biodepot-launcher/README.md

 # Biodepot Launcher
+The Biodepot Launcher is a web application that facilitates installation, management and deployment of containerized bioinformatics workflows.
+This web application provides an interactive and easy-to-use interface to launch containerized analytical workflows that can be used to process biomedical data.

+Please note that this Launcher app launches a separate platform called [Biodepot-workflow (Bwb)](https://github.com/BioDepot/BioDepot-workflow-builder).
+For more information on Bwb, please refer to the section titled "Biodepot-workflow-builder (Bwb): background information".
+We have also created a [Biodepot Training Portal](https://biodepot.github.io/training/) to provide information on this Launcher app, as well as how to create, edit and execute workflows in Bwb.

 **Note:** It is recommended to use Firefox or Google Chrome as a primary browser while running the Launcher.